New York City Transit Delays: Smoke Reported In Brooklyn Subway Tunnel

 “Northbound A and C trains are running on the F line from Jay St-MetroTech to W 4 St-Washington Sq while we investigate why a train’s brakes were activated near High St. For service to/from bypassed stations, consider using southbound A or C train service,” NYCT Subway wrote on Twitter.

-They later wrote, “Update: A and C trains are running on the F line from Jay St-MetroTech to W 4 St-Washington Sq in both directions.
-Details at http://mta.info.”
+A local reporter, Tracie Hunte, said she saw firefighters with a gurney, thinking the call may have been a medical emergency.
+That information was later updated when officials said the train had mechanical issues.

-NYCT Subway was rapidly responding to questions about what was going on at the subway.
+NYCT Subway was rapidly responding to questions on Twitter about what was going on at the subway.

 “Can you confirm reports of train car evacuation due to smoke in tunnel?” one person asked.